Friday, 12 December 2025

 No call for months after that.

-In May, Henry Cavalry asked her if she'd consider
+In May, Henry Cavalry asked her to step out.

-He never claimed that he'd love her til the day he died.
+He never said he’d love her til the day he died.

 They married on Christmas Day.